yashsriram/learn-by-example/README.md

-# the problem
-- people and teams need to understand one another, in a high dynamic environment like braincorp to function as a one coherent product.
-- bugs donot care about team boundaries.
-- there is a gap in understanding across teams, about their products and apis, as experienced by me (i am guessing more people) and surveyed and conveyed in recent all hands talks.
-- also seen in tickets like [TST-147](https://braincorporation.atlassian.net/browse/TST-147), [SENSE-75](https://braincorporation.atlassian.net/browse/SENSE-75), [PLATFORM-2801](https://braincorporation.atlassian.net/browse/PLATFORM-2801).

 # previous work
 - this is not my first attempt at knowledge transfer.
 - [schoolbag](https://github.com/yashsriram/compost/tree/master/SchoolBag) - heihrarchical plain text. too less structure.